tensorflow/docs/site/en/install/lang_java.md

 ### Reducing Number of Dependencies

-It is important to note that adding a dependency to a `tensorflow-core-platform` artifact will import native libraries for all supported platforms, which can significantly increase the size of your project.
+It is important to note that adding a dependency on a `tensorflow-core-platform` artifact will import native libraries for all supported platforms, which can significantly increase the size of your project.

 If you wish to target a subset of the available platforms then you can exclude the unnecessary artifacts from